RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 <i><b>Labels are:</b> support, defense, offense, defense_against (focused on victim - target of operations)</i>
 <br><b>Demo Videos:</b>
-<br><b>Pre-Processing Bot code to extract text from images and testing the results with a video is added.</b>

 <i>Data used in NLU Testing Analysis is in /Testing Data folder</i>